gottfriedleibniz/lmprof/README.md

 --      instantiation.
 Note, this option is closely related to mismatch.
 --    'line_freq' - Create a frequency list of line-executions for each profiled --      Lua function (graph instrumentation; requires "line" mode).
+--    'compress_graph' - When enabled a lmprof_Record instance will represent
+--      all activations of the same function, i.e., a function can have multiple --      parent records.
+Otherwise, each record represents a single function --      instance, i.e., a single parent/child relationship.
+--
---    'output_string' - Output a string representation of the formatted output.
+--      If the 'lines' mode is enabled, lmprof_Record instances will include --      line number of the callsite in the parent/child association.
+This option --      closely resembles the V8 CpuProfilingMode enumerated type --    'output_string' - Output a string representation of the formatted output.
 --        GRAPH - A Lua table; see '_G.load'
 --        TRACEEVENT - A formatted JSON string.